rezarinaldi/devscale-nextjs-template/README.md

 npx create-next-app@latest -e git@github.com:rezarinaldi/devscale-nextjs-template.git .
 ```

 - Or click the button "Use this template", then click "Create a new repository".
-After that clone the repo
+After that clone the repo.

 ```bash
 git clone git@github.com:rezarinaldi/devscale-nextjs-template.git